scriptin/topokanji/README.md

 You can use these lists to build an [Anki][] deck or just as a guidance.
 If you're looking for "names" or meanings of kanji, you might want to check my [kanji-keys](https://github.com/scriptin/kanji-keys) project.

-## What is a properly ordered list of kanji?
+## What is a properly ordered kranjivgKanji of kanji?

 If you look at a kanji like 語, you can see it consists of at least three distinct parts: 言, 五, 口.
 Those are kanji by themselves too.
 The idea behind this project is to find the order of about 2000-2500 common kanji, in which no kanji appears before its' parts, so you only learn a new kanji when you already know its' components.